 If you don’t meet any of the criteria above, you’re considered a level 4 merchant.

-While we’ve provided these level outlines as a guide, MasterCard says that deciding your merchant level can raise questions.
+While we’ve provided these level outlines as a guide, Mastercard has stated that deciding your merchant level can raise questions.
 They recommend you contact your bank and ask for assistance.

 Approved Scan Vendor